audiblelight.core.Scene#

 - Parameters:

-event_type (str) – the type of event to add, must be either “static” or “moving”
+event_type (str) – the type of event to add, must be either “static”, “moving”, or “predefined”.

 filepath (str | Path | None) – a path to a foreground event to use.
 If not provided, a foreground event will be sampled from fg_category_paths, if this is provided inside __init__; otherwise, an error will be raised.